Hedge fund Tell Investments falls silent

 Its decision follows three years of disappointing performance.

-The fund, which has offices in Switzerland, London and Malta, is closing its two principal funds -- the William and the Tell -- and has started returning some 600 million euros ($767 million) to investors, a spokesman told Reuters.
+The fund, which has offices in Switzerland, London and Malta, is closing its two principal funds -- the William and the Tell -- and has started returning some 600 million euros (500 million pounds) to investors, a spokesman told Reuters.

 The third fund, the Walter, is being spun off into an independent firm -- Walter Capital Management -- run from Switzerland by Tell partner Olivier Laime, the spokesman said.
 The fund will begin trading under its new brand in February.